5 Steps to a Perfect Essential Oil Bath that Soothes & Heals Your BodyReading Time: 7 minutes

 After a long, hard day at work or taking care of family and chores, sometimes all you want to do is shut the bathroom door and draw a long, hot bath.
 The calming effect a bath can have on your nerves (and nervous system) is practically a given.
 Remember those Calgon commercials way back in the 70s (“Calgon take me away!”)?
-Well, you don’t have to rely on potentially toxic commercial bubble bath solutions to give you relief.
+Well, you don’t have to rely on potentially toxic commercial bubble bath solutions to give yourself relief.
 In fact, if done properly, an essential oil bath can be a legitimate healing and energizing experience… as well as a deliciously relaxing one.

 Why Taking a Hot Bath Is Good for Your Health